 This year there’s been a lot of heated discussion within the online surf community about the representation of female surfers by their sponsors and in the media.
-Coco and her naked surf, Anastasia’s twerking and as always Alana and well what can you say, she is always guaranteed to divide opinion.
+Coco and her naked surf, Anastasia’s twerking and as always Alana who is always guaranteed to divide opinion.

 The girls have been criticised for doing steamy photo shoots and the negative influence this could have on young surf girls and many see this objectification of female surfers as undermining their talent as actual surfers.
 Why aren’t they shown ripping in the water?
 Others say leave them to it and stop judging as it allows them to continue surfing.